multi-moduli-ntt-saber/multi-moduli-ntt-saber/README.md

         - `m4speedstack`: Strategy C.
         - `m4stack`: Strategy D. This is the implementations with the smallest stack usage for Saber on Cortex-M4.

-We also provide C functions that are used for developing the assembly code and generating the tables.
-Please refer to the folder `gen_table`.
-You can find examples of how the tables are generated.
+Additionally, we also provide C functions that are used for developing the assembly code and generating the tables.

+# Structure of this repository
+- `unmasked` contains our implementations for unmasked Saber.
+- `masked` contains our implementation for masked Saber.
+- `gen_table` contains the files for generating the tables.
+- `examples` contains examples about how we use the code in `gen_table` for developing assembly code.

 # Requirements
 - `arm-none-eabi-gcc` with version 10.2.0
 - `python3` with `pyserial` and `numpy`
 - For Cortex-M3: